Frequently Asked Questions

 - a new rail station, bus interchange and local retail centre at Beam Park

-Why did you choose Notting Hill Genesis as development partner?
+Why did the Council choose Notting Hill Genesis as development partner?

-The Council does not have the resources or capacity to deliver such a large and complex development scheme alone and with any joint venture an experienced development partner is vital.
-Notting Hill Genesis is a financially robust housing association with expertise far beyond traditional affordable housing provision, including residential development for sale, market rent, student accommodation and commercial premises.
-Notting Hill Genesis' approach as a long-term owner and manager of property means they are committed to building homes and communities that will last, as they will be maintaining and managing these properties for many years to come.
+The Council does not have the resources or capacity to deliver such a large and complex development scheme alone, so an experienced development partner is vital.
+Notting Hill Genesis (NHG) is a financially robust housing association with expertise far beyond traditional affordable housing provision, including residential development for sale, market rent, student accommodation and commercial premises.
+NHG’s approach as a long-term owner and manager of property means they are committed to building homes and communities that will last, as they will be maintaining and managing these properties for many years to come.